ibm-cloud-docs/dl/faqs.md

 {: faq}
 {: support}

-Initial rollout plans are for the MZRs to be prioritized.
+Initial rollout plans are for the Multi-Zone Regions (MZRs) to be prioritized.
 Other PoPs across the portfolio will support the new Direct Link access model, enabling access to the classic infrastructure and VPC expansions as they occur.

 ## What other locations are in the 2020 roadmap?
 {: #roadmap}